jwestfall69/ddragon-diag/docs/tests/ram_tests.md

 The CPU doesn't have direct access to ram, like it does with the program roms.
 All access is going to go through multiple 74 series logic ICs.

+NOTE: In order to get some easy screen shots of the different errors I just forced the error condition in MAME.
+If the PAL ram was having an issue on real hardware the colors on the screen would not be black/white.

 #### Data Lines
 CPU <=> 74LS245 (IC12) <=> 74LS245 (near ram chip) <=> ram